 - 1. Certificate of Incorporation of Company dated September 11, 1986, issued by RoC; - 2.
-Fresh Certificate of Incorporation of the Company dated January 9, 2013, issued by RoC pursuant to change of the name of our Company from 'PayalHoldings Private Limited' to 'Indel Money Private Limited' - 3.
+Fresh Certificate of Incorporation of the Company dated January 9, 2013, issued by RoC pursuant to change of the name of our Company from 'Paval Holdings Private Limited' to 'Indel Money Private Limited' - 3.
 Fresh Certificate of Incorporation of the Company dated August 26, 2021, issued by RoC pursuant to the conversion of our Company from private limited company to a public limited company; - 4.
 Memorandum and Articles of Association of the Company, as amended to date; - 5.
-Certificate of registration (dated February 13, 2002 bearing registration number B-13.01564 issued by RBI under Section 45IA of the Reserve Bank of India Act, 1934; - 6.
-Credit rating letter dated September 2, 2021, from CRISIL Ratings Limited, granting credit ratings to the NCDs. - 7.
-Copy of the Board Resolution dated August 28, 2021 approving the issue of NCDs to the public up to an amount not exceeding ₹ 15,000 lakhs; - 8.
-Copy of the resolution passed by the Shareholders of the Company at the Annual General Meeting held on September 29, 2020, approving the overall borrowing limit of Company; - 9.
-Copy of the resolution of the NCD Sub Committee dated September 9, 2021 approving the Draft Prospectus; - 10.
-Copy of the resolution of the NCD Sub Committee dated September 20, 2021 approving this Prospectus; - 11.
-Consents in writing of Directors of our Company, Company Secretary and Compliance Officer, Chief Financial Officer, Statutory Auditors, legal advisor to the Issue, Lead Manager, the Registrar to the Issue, Credit Rating Agency, the Public Issue Account Bank, Sponsor Bank, Refund Bank the Debenture Trustee, Grant Thornton Bharat LLP, Syndicate Member and the lenders to our Company, to act in their respective capacities, have been obtained and will be filed along with a copy of this Prospectus with the RoC as required under Section 26 of the Companies Act 2013;
+Certificate of registration (dated February 13, 2002 bearing registration number B-13.01564 issued by RBI under Section 45IA of the Reserve Bank of India Act, 1934 and certificate of registration dated September 27, 2021 bearing registration number B-13.01564 issued by RBI under Section 45IA of the Reserve Bank of India Act, 1934 pursuant to the change in name from 'Indel Money Private Limited' to 'Indel Money Limited' consequent upon its conversion as a public limited company; - 6.
+Credit rating letter dated May 10, 2022, from Acuité Ratings & Research Limited, granting credit ratings to the NCDs. - 7.
+Copy of the Board Resolution dated April 26, 2022 approving the issue of NCDs to the public up to an amount not exceeding ₹ 30,000 lakhs for the financial year 2022-23; - 8.
+Copy of the resolution passed by the Shareholders of the Company at the Annual General Meeting held on April 29, 2022, approving the overall borrowing limit of Company; - 9.
+Copy of the resolution of the NCD Sub-Committee dated May 13, 2022 approving the Draft Prospectus; - 10.
+Copy of the resolution of the NCD Sub-Committee dated May 24, 2022 approving this Prospectus; - 11.
+Consents in writing of Directors of our Company, Company Secretary and Compliance Officer, Chief Financial Officer, Statutory Auditors, legal advisor to the Issue, Lead Manager, the Registrar to the Issue, Credit Rating Agency, the Public Issue Account Bank, Sponsor Bank, Refund Bank the Debenture Trustee, Grant Thornton Bharat LLP, Syndicate Member and the lenders to our Company, to act in their respective capacities, have been obtained and will be filed along with a copy of the Prospectus with the RoC as required under Section 26 of the Companies Act 2013;